Panama City, Fla. 8, Marshalltown, Iowa 3

-The homers by Posey and Anderson runs came in the first inning.
+The homers by Posey, at 189 pounds the heaviest player in the tournament, and Anderson were quick answers to Clement’s shot.
 Panama City scored three runs in the fourth on Cooper’s home run, Anderson’s single and Sauls’ sacrifice bunt, and three more in the fifth on Trey Shields’ single and a passed ball on Marshalltown catcher Mike Mogard.

 Chris Sison went 2-for-2 and scored two runs for Panama City, the first Florida team in the series in five years.

 Marshalltown (0-1) will play the loser of Monday night’s game.
 The Iowans went with 11 players, three fewer than the other teams, because manager Brad Clement wanted to worry less about playing everyone.
 All 11 played on Monday.

 The younger Clement scored all three runs for Marshalltown, and could pitch again as soon as Wednesday on two days’ rest _ two fewer than most major leaguers get _ if the Iowans must win to advance.

 In the third game, Chin-Hsiung Hsieh, one of the smallest players on the field, went 4-for-4 with four RBIs and two home runs, including a solo homer that gave Tawain a 3-0 lead in the second.
 Tawain (1-0) scored five runs and sent 10 batters to the plate in the third with help from Matt Ballard’s two wild pitches.